whoibrar/udemy-git/README.md

 First will add changes to this file

-Whats the best text editor ?
+Whats the best text editor ? nano